andrewbrey/pwpr/README.md

               (if either http or https protocol not specified, https will be assumed)

 --output      a valid file path into which the page content should be saved
-              (if omitted, page content will print to stdout)
+              (if omitted, page content will print to stdout; if present and lacking a file extension, .html will be assumed)

---network     the timeout in milliseconds to wait for the page to load (default 30000) --js          the timeout in milliseconds to wait for JS execution (default 5000)
+--load        the timeout in milliseconds to wait for the page to load (default 30000) --js          the timeout in milliseconds to wait for JS execution (default 5000)
               (only used if option --selector is provided)